edge-servers/immunity-docs/developer/google-code-in.rst

   us to improve
 - if we ask you to open an issue in one of our github repository, please take at least 5 minutes of time to write a proper bug report
-- watch the `OpenWISP 2 presentation at the OpenWRT Summit 2017
+- watch the `Immunity 2 presentation at the OpenWRT Summit 2017
   <https://www.youtube.com/watch?v=n531yTtJimU>`_ and
-  read the slides of this `more technical OpenWISP 2 talk
+  read the slides of this `more technical Immunity 2 talk
   <https://www.slideshare.net/FedericoCapoano/applying-the-unix-philosophy-to-django-projects-a-report-from-the-real-world>`_
-- try using OpenWISP in real use case scenarios (find out if there's a free wifi community near your area), spend time reading its code, ask questions
+- try using Immunity in real use case scenarios (find out if there's a free wifi community near your area), spend time reading its code, ask questions
 - try to participate in the community, if a fellow member is in need of